idvorkin/idvorkin.github.io/_d/time-off-2024-08.md

 ### From 12 months to 6 weeks

 Four years ago, I dreamed of taking a year off of work.
-A few things have changed, Meta doesn't do unpaid leaves, and the software industry has gone through some employment turbulance (e.g. layoffs), so I've replanned and am take a 6 weeks of vaction
+A few things have changed, Meta doesn't do unpaid leaves, and the software industry has gone through some employment turbulence (e.g. layoffs), so I've replanned and am taking 6 weeks of vacation

 ### Tech updates by Repo